Rudolf Nureyev: The Royal Ballet

+International appearances

+Nuryev made his New York stage debut at the Brooklyn Academy of Music in New York on March 10, 1962, dancing the Don Quixote pas de deux with Sonia Arova.

+In October 1962, he had a major showing as soloist with the Chicago Lyric Opera and the Chicago Opera Ballet.

+Nuryev and his partner Braun appeared as guest dancers with the newly formed Australian Ballet at Her Majesty's Theatre, Sydney in December 1962.

 Among many appearances in North America, Nureyev developed a long-lasting connection with the National Ballet of Canada, appearing as a guest artist on many occasions.
 In 1972, he staged a spectacular new production of Sleeping Beauty for the company, with his own additional choreography augmenting that of Petipa.
 The production toured widely in the U.S. and Canada after its initial run in Toronto, one performance of which was televised live and subsequently issued on video.

 Among the National Ballet's ballerinas, Nureyev most frequently partnered with Veronica Tennant and Karen Kain.
 In 1975 Nureyev worked extensively with American Ballet Theatre resurrecting Le Corsaire with Gelsey Kirkland.
 He recreated Sleeping Beauty, Swan Lake, and Ramonda with Cynthia Gregory.
 Gregory and Brun joined Nureyev in a pas des trois from the little-known August Bournonville ballet La Ventana.

-Director of the Paris Opera Ballet
+The Paris Opera Ballet

-In January 1982, Austria granted Nureyev citizenship, ending more than twenty years of statelessness.
+In January 1982, Austria granted Nureyev citizenship, ending more than 21 years of statelessness.
+He had been traveling on a United Nations Geneva Convention passport.

 In 1983, he was appointed director of the Paris Opera Ballet, where, as well as directing, he continued to dance and to promote younger dancers.
 He remained there as a dancer and chief choreographer until 1989.
 Among the dancers he mentored were Sylvie Guillem, Isabelle Guérin, Manuel Legris, Elisabeth Maurin, Élisabeth Platel, Charles Jude, and Monique Loudières.

 His artistic directorship of the Paris Opera Ballet was a great success, lifting the company out of a dark period.
-His The Sleeping Beauty remains in the repertoire and was revived and filmed with his protégé Manuel Legris in the lead.
+His version of Sleeping Beauty remains in the repertoire and was revived and filmed with his protégé Manuel Legris in the lead.

 Despite advancing illness towards the end of his tenure, he worked tirelessly, staging new versions of old standbys and commissioning some of the most ground-breaking choreographic works of his time.
 His own Romeo and Juliet was a popular success.
 When he was sick towards the end of his life, he worked on a final production of La Bayadère which closely follows the Mariinsky Ballet version he danced as a young man.

-Final years
+Illness and final years

-When AIDS appeared in France's news around 1982, Nureyev took little notice.
-The dancer tested positive for HIV in 1984, but for several years he simply denied that anything was wrong with his health.
-However, by the late 1980s his diminished capabilities disappointed his admirers who had fond memories of his outstanding prowess and skill.
-Nureyev began a marked decline only in the summer of 1991 and entered the final phase of the disease in the spring of 1992.
+Nureyev tested positive for HIV in 1984, but for several years he denied that anything was wrong with his health.
+However, by the late 1980s his diminished capabilities were becoming obvious.

+Although he petitioned the Soviet government for many years to be allowed to visit his mother, he was not allowed to do so until 1987, when his mother was dying and Mikhail Gorbachev consented to the visit.